 Any time you include information that isn't yours in a paper, presentation, or other project, you are using research.
 When you use research, you will use it in the form of paraphrasing or quotation.
 Quoting and paraphrasing add expert support to your essays and research papers.

-The DU Tutoring Center provides helpful guidance on quoting and paraphrasing and explains how to make sure your paraphrasing doesn't veer into plagiarism.
+The DU Tutoring Services provides helpful guidance on quoting and paraphrasing and explains how to make sure your paraphrasing doesn't veer into plagiarism.

 Always properly cite an author's original idea whether you have directly quoted or paraphrased it.
-If you have questions about how to cite properly in APA style, check out our APA Style Library Guide.
+If you have questions about how to cite properly in APA style, check out our APA Help Guide.